samjones00/docs/docs/_documentation/Routing.md

 See the [RestPathTests.cs](https://github.com/ServiceStack/ServiceStack/blob/master/tests/ServiceStack.ServiceHost.Tests/RestPathTests.cs) and [Smart Routing](/api-design) section on the wiki for more examples.

 ### Content-Type Specific Service Implementations

-Service implementations lets you use `Verb{Format}` method names to provide a different implementation for handling a specific Content-Type.
-The Service below defines several different implementation for handling the same Request:
+Service implementations can use `Verb{Format}` method names to provide a different implementation for handling a specific Content-Type, e.g. the Service below defines several different implementation for handling the same Request:

 ```csharp
 [Route("/my-request")]